-GENED 456 GENETICS & GENOMICS
+GENETICS & GENOMICS

-Students evaluate knowledge and attitudes about genetics and genomics; explore educational interventions that enhance literacy in genetics and pedigree analysis; examine the risks and benefits of genetic testing; discuss the ethical, legal, social, and privacy issues related to emerging technologies such as direct-to-consumer marketing of genetic tests, pharmacogenomics, and epigenetics.
+Scholars evaluate knowledge and attitudes about genetics and genomics; explore educational interventions that enhance literacy in genetics and pedigree analysis; examine the risks and benefits of genetic testing; and discuss the ethical, legal, social, and privacy issues related to emerging technologies such as direct-to-consumer marketing of genetic tests, and pharmacogenomics.
+Scholars will be introduced to the concept of epigenetics.
 Related ethical, legal, and social implications that affect resource allocation and health policy are discussed.
-This is a blended course with online and face-to-face components.
+This is a blended course with required face-to-face and online components.

-NURSG 460 QUALITY, SAFETY & LEADERSHIP I
+QUALITY, SAFETY & LEADERSHIP I